Geonovum/IMX-Geo/appendix1.md

 **Question**: How do we model, in the **SAM logical information model**, the missing relationships that we want to add between object types in source registries?

-Arnoud and Linda each created a first attempt at modeling this.
+Arnoud, Linda and Jesse each created a first attempt at modeling this.

 ## Linda's model